Selective Randomization Inference for Adaptive Experiments: Computation

+This procedure is quite general and abstract but significantly simplifies for common treatment assignment distributions such as the Bernoulli trial or a completely randomized design.

+\begin{example}[Bernoulli trial] Consider the simple Bernoulli trial described in \Cref{sec:notation}.
+For each stage $k$, we can specify a window size/step length $h_k \in \{1,\ldots,\lvert R_k \rvert\}$ and randomly choose $h_k$ entries from $\treatment_k^{(t)}$ to replace with independent draws from a $\mathrm{Bernoulli}(p)$-distribution.
+(This corresponds to using a product measure $\rho = \bigtimes_k \rho_k$, where each $\rho_k$ is supported on the subsets of $R_k$ with size $h_k$ and assigns equal probability to them.) \end{example}

-\begin{example}[Completely randomized design] A completely randomized design randomly assigns \emph{prefixed} numbers of units to the different arms of the study with uniform probability.
+\begin{example}[Completely randomized design] This treatment assignment scheme randomly assigns \emph{prefixed} numbers of units to the different arms of the study with uniform probability.
 Suppose that at each stage a completely randomized design is conducted independently, and let $\treatment_k^{(t)}$ be the treatment assignment of stage $k$ in $\treatment^{(t)}$.
-Then, for each stage $k$, we can choose a window-size $h_k \in \NN$, and randomly select $h_k$ entries from $\treatment_k^{(t)}$ and shuffle these $h_k$ values to generate a new $\treatment_k^*$.
-This is equivalent to setting $\rho$ as the uniform measure supported on all subsets consisting of exactly $h_k$ units from stage $k$. \end{example}
+Similarly to the Bernoulli trial, we can choose a window-size $h_k \in \{2,\ldots,\lvert R_k \rvert\}$ for each stage $k$ and randomly select $h_k$ entries from $\treatment_k^{(t)}$.
+Randomly shuffling these $h_k$ entries generates a new proposal $\treatment_k^*$ and simultaneously preserves the condition for fixed numbers of participants in every arm.
+This last step of shuffling corresponds to sampling from the conditional distribution $\Prob(Z=\cdot \mid R,X_R,Y_R(\cdot), Z_{A^C} = Z^{(t-1)}_{A^C})$. \end{example}